Manufactured Home Refinance

 Senior FAQ

 In many cases, owning the land can provide additional flexibility when refinancing a manufactured home.
+There are many land owned manufactured home communities where the HOA uses condominum ownership.
+The HOA must be approved for lending by Fannie Mae and/or HUD for purchase and refinance lending.
 Each situation is reviewed individually to determine the most appropriate loan structure.